ros-navigation/docs.nav2.org/migration/Galactic.rst

 BT Cancel Node
 **************

 `This PR 2787 <https://github.com/ros-planning/navigation2/pull/2787>`_ caters the users with an abstract node to develop cancel behaviors for different servers present in the Nav2 stack such as the controller_server, recovery_server and so on.
 As a start, this PR also provides the ``CancelControl`` behavior to cancel the goal given to the controller_server.
+As an addition to the ``CancelControl`` `This PR 2856 <https://github.com/ros-planning/navigation2/pull/2856>`_ provides the users with the option to cancel the recoveries such as the ``backup``, ``spin`` and ``wait``.